WICG/portals/README.md

 - Outline our solution for these, in terms of observable effects for users (not in terms of spec primitives).
 - Maybe compare/contrast with iframes.
 Is it helpful or confusing to talk about how portals are more like popups than iframes?
 (I.e. they are top-level browsing contexts in spec terms.)

+### Opt-in

+Because of the [restrictions](#other-restrictions-while-portaled) on portaled content, especially the [storage restrictions](#storage-access-blocking), most existing content is not prepared to be rendered in a portal.
+As such, content will need to opt-in to being portaled; any content that does not so opt-in will cause the portal to fail to load.

+TODO:

+- Actually describe the opt-in, once we decide what it is.
+- Explain relation to `X-Frame-Options` and CSP `frame-ancestors`.
+These opt-outs probably become unnecessary if we have an explicit opt-in?
+- Explain relation to clickjacking.
+(Which might not be a concern anyway since portals are not deeply interactive?)

 ## Summary of differences between portals and iframes

 Portals are somewhat reminiscent of iframes, but are different in enough significant ways that we propose them as a new element.